-Notice to Maine Resident
+Notice to Maine Residents

-On or about April 22, 2022, MKRS provided written notice of this incident to affected individuals which includes one (1) Maine resident.
-Written notice is being provided in substantially the same form as the letter attached here as Exhibit A. MKRS also posted notice of the incident on its website and issued a press release throughout the southern part of Florida.
+On June 30, 2023, UBT began providing written notice of this incident to thirty-nine (39) Maine residents.
+Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.